lauchlan/RaceSimRig/README.md

 View avilable ports by hitting <http://localhost:8080/ports>, which can also save your selection

+If you want to run up the server with a replay of sample data you can do so by running

+    npm run prod -- -t

 #### Attribution

 ##### UDP code for reading dash messages inspired by Gabriel Barreto's [simple udp server](https://github.com/gsbarreto/simple-udp-server-fm7)